Inside Google Ads Ecom Lab: Q2 2026 Community Update

 The fix is always the same: server-side tracking.
 The ZenoX Shopify app for Shopify stores.
 GTM Server-Side for other platforms.
 After the install, conversion counts in Google Ads recover to match Shopify.
 Smart Bidding immediately recalibrates on the correct data.

-The pattern is so consistent that it is now the first thing checked in every teardown session.
+The pattern is so consistent that tracking is now the first thing we tell members to check.
 If tracking is broken, everything else is downstream of a bad foundation.

 The tROAS starvation pattern